xmusphlkg/CNIDS/Report/history/latest/main.md

-Based on the provided epidemiological data concerning disease cases and deaths in mainland China during July 2023, several noteworthy patterns and trends can be identified.

-1. Overall Disease Cases: In July 2023, the total number of reported disease cases reached 962,794, indicating a 6.19% increase compared to June 2023.
-However, there was a significant decrease of 18.05% in disease cases when compared to July 2022.
+In June 2023, mainland China reported a total of 906,707 disease cases, resulting in 2,337 deaths.
+This data will be examined to identify significant patterns and trends in disease cases and deaths.

+1. Disease Cases:
+- Overall, disease cases showed a significant increase compared to May 2023, with a 24.61% rise equating to 179,062 more cases.
+However, when compared to June 2022, there was a 29.49% decrease, with 379,151 fewer cases.
+- Specific diseases experienced substantial increases in cases compared to May 2023, including acute hemorrhagic conjunctivitis (115.71%), dengue (161.90%), and hand foot and mouth disease (374.57%).
+- Conversely, diseases like brucellosis (-8.17%), echinococcosis (-19.75%), and infectious diarrhea (-6.43%) saw a decrease in cases compared to May 2023.
+- When compared to June 2022, there was a significant increase in cases for diseases such as dengue (5400.00%), hepatitis (1.54%), and malaria (325.81%).

-2. Disease-Specific Patterns:
+2. Deaths:
-   a.
-Acute Hemorrhagic Conjunctivitis: The number of reported cases in July 2023 was 13,425, representing a substantial increase of 169.31% compared to June 2023 and a further increase of 410.65% compared to July 2022.
-   b.
-Hand, Foot, and Mouth Disease: This disease had the highest number of reported cases, with 457,212 in July 2023.
-Although there was a slight increase of 5.57% compared to June 2023, there was a significant increase of 319.56% compared to July 2022.
-   c.
-Hepatitis: In July 2023, there were 151,809 reported cases of hepatitis, showing a 13.39% increase compared to June 2023 and a 9.65% increase compared to July 2022.
-Additionally, there were 148 deaths related to hepatitis, indicating a decrease of 28.16% compared to June 2023, but a substantial increase of 244.19% compared to July 2022.
-   d.
-Syphilis: There were 58,247 reported cases of syphilis in July 2023, indicating a 12.00% increase compared to June 2023 and a 13.34% increase compared to July 2022.
-Moreover, there were 2 deaths related to syphilis, representing a 100.00% increase compared to June 2023, but a decrease of 66.67% compared to July 2022.
-   e.
-Tuberculosis: There were 66,989 reported cases of tuberculosis in July 2023, showing a 3.40% increase compared to June 2023, but a 6.21% decrease compared to July 2022.
-Additionally, there were 330 deaths related to tuberculosis, indicating a 1.85% increase compared to June 2023, but a decrease of 10.08% compared to July 2022.
-   f.
-Acquired Immune Deficiency Syndrome (AIDS): There were 4,854 reported cases of AIDS in July 2023, showing a decrease of 15.71% compared to June 2023.
-However, when compared to July 2022, there was an increase of 4.01%.
-Additionally, there were 1,749 deaths related to AIDS, representing a decrease of 2.40% compared to June 2023, but an increase of 11.97% compared to July 2022.
+- In June 2023, there were 2,337 reported deaths, which represented a slight decrease of 5.19% compared to May 2023.
+However, there was an increase of 13.12% (271 more deaths) compared to June 2022.

-3. Comparison with Previous Months: When comparing July 2023 with June 2023, several diseases demonstrated an increase in reported cases, including acute hemorrhagic conjunctivitis, hepatitis, syphilis, tuberculosis, and AIDS.
-However, some diseases, such as hand, foot, and mouth disease, hepatitis B, and influenza, exhibited a decrease in reported cases.

-4. Comparison with July 2022: Overall, there was a decrease in the number of reported cases for most diseases in July 2023 compared to July 2022.
-However, diseases such as acute hemorrhagic conjunctivitis, dengue, and hand, foot, and mouth disease showed a significant increase in reported cases.
+- Noteworthy diseases that saw an increase in deaths compared to May 2023 include hepatitis (21.18%) and rabies (28.57%).
+- Diseases like influenza (-50.00%), infectious diarrhea (-100.00%), and meningococcal meningitis (-100.00%) reported no deaths in June 2023.
+- When compared to June 2022, significant increases in deaths were observed for diseases such as hepatitis (303.92%), hepatitis C (1140.00%), and syphilis (13.12%).

+3. Patterns and Trends:
+- The substantial increase in disease cases compared to May 2023 suggests a potential outbreak or heightened transmission of particular diseases in mainland China.
+- Diseases like acute hemorrhagic conjunctivitis, dengue, and hand foot and mouth disease exhibited the highest increases in cases, underscoring the importance of monitoring and implementing control measures for these infectious diseases.
+- The decline in cases for diseases such as brucellosis, echinococcosis, and infectious diarrhea compared to May 2023 may indicate successful control and prevention efforts.
+- The rise in deaths compared to June 2022 emphasizes the need for improved healthcare interventions and surveillance to reduce mortality rates.
+- Diseases such as hepatitis, hepatitis C, and syphilis demonstrated both an increase in cases and deaths, highlighting the necessity for targeted interventions and public health campaigns to address these diseases.

-In conclusion, the epidemiological data for July 2023 in mainland China demonstrates an overall increase in disease cases compared to the previous month but a decrease in cases compared to the same month in the previous year.
-While some diseases experienced a rise in cases, others saw a decline.
-It is crucial for public health authorities to closely monitor and address the diseases with increasing trends to prevent further outbreaks and mitigate their impact on the population.
+In conclusion, the epidemiological data for June 2023 in mainland China reveals significant patterns and trends in disease cases and deaths.
+The increase in disease cases compared to the previous month, along with variations in specific diseases, calls for enhanced surveillance, prevention, and control efforts.
+The rise in deaths compared to the previous year underscores the importance of prioritizing public health strategies to reduce mortality rates associated with certain diseases.